-CVR Global LLP (“CVR”) is a limited liability partnership registered in England and Wales (No. OC398681) whose registered office is at New Fetter Place West, 55 Fetter Lane, London, EC4A 1AA.
+CVR Global LLP (“CVR”) is a limited liability partnership registered in England and Wales (No. OC398681) whose registered office is at 20 Furnival Street, London EC4A 1JQ.
 CVR is an independent provider of restructuring, insolvency, advisory and forensic services.
 All partners holding office in an insolvency matter are authorised to act as Insolvency Practitioners in the UK by The Institute of Chartered Accountants in England & Wales (ICAEW) and do so without personal liability.
 When acting as Joint Administrators, Insolvency Practitioners manage the affairs, business, and assets of the company, acting as agent of the company.
 Insolvency Practitioners (‘IP’) of the firm are bound by the Insolvency Code of Ethics when carrying out all professional work relating to an insolvency appointment.

 The Partners of CVR are:

 CVR reserves the right to monitor communications on its website and other communications, including email.
 CVR Global LLP holds a data protection registration (No. ZA133045).
 CVR’s person responsible for data protection is Christine Kerr (email firstname.lastname@example.org).

 Business Credit Management (UK) Ltd t/a CreditMan (a company wholly owned by CVR)

 CVR Global (BVI) Limited (a subsidiary of CVR)